GlowingUnicorns/Car/README.md

 Photoshop drawing of the outline ultimately used for the battery diagram.

-To conserve processing power, functions are used to create on-screen objects when possible, and the screen is split into seperate arrays which are stacked for the final process.
+To conserve processing power, functions are used to create on-screen objects when possible.
 ```
         if(proximityData[0] < 5.5): COLOR = CYAN
         else: COLOR = WHITE